 Government officials and citizens will have increased access to key government documentation by storing public records in the cloud.
 Existing documents from the health department can be uploaded to the government cloud, and all future documents will be automatically uploaded to the cloud and made accessible in real time.

 Officials can track down health records in moments.
-Citizens can submit open records requests and receive critical paperwork via an automated email.
+Citizens can submit open records requests, manage public health data, and receive critical paperwork via an automated email.
 Critical paperwork can be distributed within the department, with other departments, with state and federal officials, and with private-sector partners via a streamlined government communications channel.

 Learn more about the Benefits of Going Paperless in Local Government.